openfisca/biryani/docs/source/index.rst

 Welcome to Biryani
 ==================

-Biryani is a Python library to convert and validate data (for web forms, CSV files, XML files, etc).
+*Biryani* is a Python library to convert and validate data (for web forms, CSV files, XML files, etc).

+*Biryani* seeks to provide the same functionality as `FormEncode <http://formencode.org/>`_, while being more easy to use and extend.

 To convert a value into another, you first create the ad-hoc converter by chaining conversion functions.
 Each conversion function takes a value as input and outputs a couple containing the converted value and an optional error message.